ivanv99/shop-demo/README.md

 # shop-demo

 This is demo project for different type of shops.
+It can be used as a template for many projects.